converged-computing/operator-experiments/google/scheduler/README.md

  - [run5](run5): is testing an updated branch of fluence
  - [run6-min-size](run6-min-size) testing updated fluence / default scheduler at smaller sizes
  - [run7-timestamp](run7-timestamp) aims to test using millisecond timestamps (still looking for interleaving)
+ - [run8](run8): first attempt to run with kueue, cocsheduling, default, and fluence
+ - [run9](run9): updating to use simple [job](https://kubernetes.io/docs/tasks/job/job-with-pod-to-pod-communication/) instead of MiniCluster.